 This is a unique opportunity to ‘get away from it all’ and benefit from the peaceful environment offered by Easdale island and work with one of the UK’s leading journalists.
 The date of the course is:

-Saturday 16th until Wednesday 20th November, 2019.
-(Arrival should be timed for the afternoon of 16th November.
-There will be three full days of tuition, before participants depart on the morning of the 20th November.)
+The course dates are: Sunday 14th until Tuesday 16th June, 2020.
+(Arrival should be timed for the afternoon of 13th June.
+There will be three full days of tuition, before participants depart on the morning of the 17th June.)

 What is included in the course fee: